SparkNo9-Projects/sparkno9/docs/user-guide/snowflake-guide.md

 ## Setting Up Secure Authentication

-Key-pair authentication is now mandatory for paid Snowflake accounts.
-You must complete this setup to enable secure access, especially for connecting through automated tools or scripts.
+This step is important because it sets up a secure connection between Tableau and Snowflake using key-pair authentication.
+Without it, you won’t be able to connect Tableau to paid Snowflake account.

-> **Note**: This section is mandatory for paid Snowflake accounts.
-If you have a free trial account, this may be optional, but it's strongly recommended for better security.
-Contact your administrator if you're unsure about your account type.
+> **Note**: Paid Snowflake accounts require this setup.
+If you’re using Tableau with a free trial Snowflake account, it may be optional, but it is still strongly recommended for better security.
+If you aren’t sure which account type you have, check with your administrator.

 ### What is Key-Pair Authentication?